Excoecaria agallocha: Ecology

 The latex produced by E. agallocha contains a variety of phorbol-like toxins such as excoecariatoxin which are powerful irritants to the skin, eyes and mucous membranes.

 Despite the powerful chemical defense mechanisms of this plant, E. agallocha is the sole food source for the larvae of the mangrove jewel bug (Calliphara nobilis), a phytophagous species of jewel bug found in tropical mangrove forests in some parts of Asia.
 Like many other species of aposematic scutellerids, C. nobilis is able to sequester chemical compounds from its host plants that are toxic to their predators, and use them towards its own defenses.
 These chemical compounds are concentrated and stored in a pair of scent glands located on the metathorax of the adults and nymphs.
 When these insects are threatened or handled, they can secrete an irritating and toxic fluid from these glands as a deterrent to potential predators.
+Burning the wood can release toxic fumes in the smoke leading to eye irritation.

 Uses

-Even dried and powdered leaves retain the poison and can kill fish very quickly or be used on a poison dart.
+Even dried and powdered leaves retain the poison and can kill fish quickly or be used on a poison dart.

-Excoecaria agallocha has been found to have various medicinal and pharmacological benefits, including the treatment for epilepsy, ulcers, leprosy, rheumatism, and paralysis.
-This plant species appears to be quite chemically complex.